-We know from The School Report (2012), that more than half of lesbian, gay and bi pupils have never been taught about lesbian, gay or bi people or seen lesbian, gay or bi issues addressed in class.
+We know from The School Report (2017), that two in five of LGBT pupils have never been taught about lesbian, gay, bi or trans people or seen lesbian, gay, bi, or trans issues addressed in class.
 Metro Youth Chances (2014) told us that nine in ten of all the young people surveyed (around 7000) said they have never learned about bisexuality (89 per cent) or transgender issues (94 per cent).
 We also know from our experience working with schools and young people that many young people lack visible LGBT role models.

 Celebrating LGBT History Month in your school, college or youth group is a great way to enrich young people's awareness and understanding of LGBT people and issues.
 This year's theme is 'Religion, Belief and Philosophy', which provides a fantastic opportunity to look at LGBT people who also hold a faith or belief.

 Tell us what you got up to this LGBT History Month

 We would love to hear from you about how you and your school or college celebrated LGBT History Month this year.
 You may even feature in one of our upcoming newsletters or on social media.
 More importantly, your actions can inspire other schools or colleges who may be newer to this work.

 - Hold an assembly on the theme of LGBT History Month, or focusing on a particular LGBT person?